Planning a wedding requires many small and large decisions. There are many decisions that make a wedding reflect your style. Where do you start?!

 - Think about the age of your guests

-- Think about if you have a song that is YOURS.
+- And think about if you have a song that is YOURS.

 There’s nothing worse than spending top dollar for a great venue, delicious food, and have to settle for a lousy band or even worse, a DJ.
 All the other wonderful aspects of your Chicago wedding will quickly be forgotten.